etro-js/etro/CONTRIBUTING.md

 #### Step 2: Code

-- Make some changes
+- Make some changes and update tests
 - If you are writing code, the linter uses [StandardJS](https://standardjs.com/rules.html) for style conventions
+- If you're adding or updating an effect:
+	- Add your effect to **scripts/gen-effect-samples.html**
+	- Run `npm run effects`
+	- Briefly review the images in **spec/integration/assets/effect/**
 - When you're ready to submit, first run
   ```
   npm run lint
   npm run build
   npm test
   ```

   to lint the code, generate the [dist](dist) files and run unit tests on them.
-It may be helpful to put these commands in a pre-commit hook.
+It's helpful to put these commands in a pre-commit hook.

-- Commit your changes
+#### Step 3: Commit

 - Please follow these commit message guidelines:
   - Optionally, prefix each commit message with [an appropriate emoji](https://gitmoji.dev), such as `:bug:` for fixes.
   - Write in the imperative tense
   - Wrap lines after 72 characters (for Vim add `filetype indent plugin on` to ~/.vimrc, it's enabled by default in Atom).
   - Format:

     ```
     :emoji: One-liner

     Optional description
     ```

 ## Submitting your changes

-#### Step 3: Push
+#### Step 4: Push

 - First, rebase (please avoid merging) to integrate your work with any new changes in the main repository